dilarayd/escend-media-website/README.md

 ## How to Run

-Simply open the `index.html` file in any modern web browser, or visit the deployed version online (link available on this repository).
+Simply open the `index.html` file in any modern web browser, or visit the live demo: [Live Demo](https://dilarayd.github.io/escend-media-website)

 ## Purpose